The Diagnostic Method

 What It Is

-The diagnostic method is a structured approach to understanding what a CRM environment is actually doing in production, not what the documentation says it does, not what the team believes it does, but what it actually does with real data and real users today.
+My approach to diagnosing issues can be summed up in two words, Ground Truth.
+The diagnostic method is a structured approach to understanding what a CRM environment is actually doing on the ground in production, not what the documentation says it does, nor what the team believes it does, but what it actually does with real data and real users today.
 The gap between intent and reality is the source of almost every CRM system problem.
 The diagnostic method closes that gap by working from evidence rather than assumption.

 This method applies whether I am helping a client understand why their system has drifted, or helping a client stress-test a proposed architecture before it is built.
 In the first context it is forensic, tracing what went wrong and why.
 In the second context it is prospective, applying the patterns of failure that I have seen in production to identify which decisions will create problems at scale before those problems exist.